-To decrease the size of a file system, select the Shrink operation.
-This operation is also available in diskman in the File System Management Menu as Shrink a File System.
+To decrease the size of an existing file system, select the sysadm operation File System -> Local Filesys -> Shrink or the diskman operation Shrink a File System, located in the File System Management Menu.

 You must unmount the file system before performing this operation.
 You may not use the Shrink operation to decrease the size of a striped logical disk.
 To change the size of a mirror, you must first break it apart so that its component images are available as individual logical disks.
 Shrink the logical disks separately, then rebuild the mirror.
 When you rebuild the mirror, you will have to synchronize all but one of the images (the one you use as the master for synchronization).